evilmartians/callback_hell/README.md

 ## Credits and acknowledgements

-Callback Hell is a spiritual successor of the [arca](https://github.com/jonmagic/arca) gem by [Jonathan Hoyt](https://github.com/jonmagic).
+Callback Hell is supposed to be a spiritual successor of the [arca](https://github.com/jonmagic/arca) gem by [Jonathan Hoyt](https://github.com/jonmagic).

-The entire idea and a detailed specification for the gem was done by [Vladimir Dementyev](https://github.com/palkan) who initially offered it as a test task for [Evil Martians](https://evilmartians.com/?utm_source=callback_hell) Ruby developer take-home task.
+The entire idea and a detailed specification for the gem was done by [Vladimir Dementyev](https://github.com/palkan) who initially offered it as a Ruby developer candidate take-home task for [Evil Martians](https://evilmartians.com/?utm_source=callback_hell).

 ## Contributing